Clemson predicted to win ACC football championship; Wake Forest picked ninth

 The poll was conducted last week at the ACC Football Kickoff in Charlotte and the Tigers, who went 11-3 last season and beat North Carolina in the championship game, were picked to finish first.

-Clemson was predicted as the champions on 103 ballots.
-Coming off a 10-3 season and a win in the Cheez-It Bowl, Florida State racked up 67 first-place votes.
+Clemson was predicted as the champion on 103 ballots.
+Florida State, coming off a 10-3 season and a win in the Cheez-It Bowl, racked up 67 first-place votes.
 North Carolina (5) and N.C.
-State (1) also earned first-place votes.
+State (1) also received first-place votes.

 Clemson paced all teams with 2,370 points, while Florida State held the second slot with 2,304 points.
 North Carolina was third with 1,981 points, and N.C.
 State nabbed fourth with 1,662 points.